Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 It's very important to use oxalic acid and products containing it with great care, using all the safety precautions listed on the product label.
 The products should be kept in a secure location so that children and pets can't get to them.
 It's a good idea to use a less toxic substance if this is possible.

 Oxalates in Plants

 Plants are healthy foods and should form a large part of our diet.
-However, a lot of plants do contain a significant amount of oxalic acid or oxalates.
+A lot of plants do contain a significant amount of oxalic acid or oxalates, however.
 This may not be a problem for some people, but for others the oxalates in food can cause health problems.

 An example of a plant containing a large amount of oxalic acid is rhubarb.
 Rhubarb stalks make a nice meal when cooked and sweetened.
 Rhubarb leaves shouldn't be eaten, however.
 They are so rich in oxalic acid that they are considered to be poisonous for everyone, whether or not they are sensitive to the acid.

 Determining accurate oxalate levels in plants is hard, as described below.
 This is why the lists of low-oxalate foods from different sources vary.
-In general, though, plant foods that are considered to be high in oxalates include sorrel, beets, leeks, spinach, Swiss chard, okra, sweet potatoes, tea, cocoa, certain legumes or pulses - including soybeans and peanuts - and some nuts, seeds and berries.
-A more detailed list is given in the link at the end of this article.
+In general, though, plant foods that are considered to be high in oxalates include sorrel, beets, leeks, spinach, Swiss chard, okra, sweet potatoes, tea, cocoa, certain legumes or pulses—including soybeans and peanuts—and some nuts, seeds, and berries.
+More detailed lists are given in the links at the end of this article.

 Since oxalates tend to be most common in some very healthy foods, they shouldn't be avoided unless this is recommended by a doctor.